Latsis/rmindme/README.md

-# rmindme
+# Rmind.me

-UniOulu Mobile Computing course homeworks
+UniOulu Mobile Computing course homework repository for a reminder app for Android (8.0+) devices